1. Japanese cultural exports are exploding.

-- Learn Japanese: this app is based on Japanese conversation.
+- Learn Japanese online: this app is based on Japanese conversation.
 Sequences are used to understand a short conversation.
 With voice recognition, it trains you to speak Japanese.
 Another approach to the oral learning of the language.

 - Kana Town: the must-have app for learning Kana (Hiragana and Katakana).
 Ideal to start learning Japanese.
 You choose the characters to study and will have to find the right way to pronounce them.

 - Nihongo na kana: very good app to start with some Japanese writing as well as start to learn the 92 signs and derivatives of kana syllabary, with quizzes along the way to evaluate your progress.